DDarrow123/front-end-quiz/react/readme.md

 For this challenge, here are a few additional project notes:

-1. **Viewing the project** To run and view the project, setup remains the same as noted in the above in the 'Server side notes' section
+1. **Viewing the project** To run and view the project, setup remains the same as noted in the above in the 'Server side notes' section, once you've cloned down the repo to a folder of your choice.
+First, `cd` into '1stdibs-react-challenge,' then `cd` into 'front-end-quiz,' and lastly `cd` into the 'react' folder.
+From here, as noted above, the below will get the servers up and running:

+- `npm install` - install dependencies
+- `npm run start` - run webpack server
+- `npm run dev` - run Express.js server

 2. **Browse page:** Here I used a simple fetch to render all items on the main page by passing down the set state to the 'Brands' component